4-6-2: China

 The Japanese introduced several classes of Pacific locomotive during their occupation of Manchuria, but the Pashiro became the standard and was China's most numerous class of steam passenger locomotive.
 Between 1933 and 1944, around 272 were built for the South Manchuria Railway (SMR), the Manchurian National Railway and the railways of occupied North China.
 They were built by various Japanese builders, including Dalian and Sifang, while the SMR's own workshops were also involved in the construction.

 The Japanese-built Pashina locomotives were used on the Asia Express train between 1934 and 1943, during Japanese control of the SMR.
 These were built by Kawasaki and Dalian.

 The name Shengli (Victory) was used for all classes of Pacific inherited by the new China in 1951.
 The Pashiro became the Shengli 6 (SL6 class), while the Pashina locomotives were designated Shengli 7 (SL7 class) under Chinese ownership.

 The Sifang works resumed production of SL6 class locomotives in 1956 and completed 151 locomotives before moving on to RM class construction in 1958.
 The inability of the class to haul the heavier passenger trains that were introduced in the 1970s and 1980s, saw them progressively being re-allocated to secondary duties.
 By 1990, most of the survivors were concentrated in Manchuria at the Dashiqiao, Jilin and Baicheng depots.

-The RM class was China's last steam passenger design.
+The China Railways RM was China's last steam passenger design.
 It was a late 1950s development of the successful pre-war SL6 class Pacific and became the standard passenger class.
 The class, numbered RM 1001 to 1258, entered service in 1958 and a total of 258 were built before production ceased in 1966.
 In the 1970s, they were gradually displaced from premier services by locomotives more suited to handling heavier trains and they ended their service lives on secondary passenger duties.